wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 The RAG pattern has two main components:

-1. the retrieval portion is responsible for finding relevant information based on the entered prompt.
+1. The retrieval portion is responsible for finding relevant information based on the entered prompt.
-2. Next, there's the generation portion, responsible for generating the final response to the prompt.
+2. The generation portion is responsible for generating the final response to the prompt.

 The basics of the RAG pattern aren't overly involved, but you can find many variants on the Internet.
 That's the beauty of the pattern: You can adapt and extend it to your needs.